sungnga/nextjs-furniture-boutique-app/README.md

 - To implement the modal functionality, we want to create a state for the modal to keep track of modal state in our application.
 We can use React useState() hook
 - When the Cancel button is clicked, we just want to close the modal, setting the modal state to false
 - When the Delete button is clicked, we want to make a delete API request to backend and delete the product based on id.
 Then redirect user to products index page
+- **Client-side: make a delete product request to /product endpoint:**
 - In components/Product/ProductAttributes.js file:
   - Use Semantic UI Modal component to make the modal
   - Use React useState() to create the modal state.
 Default value is set to false